twisted/treq/docs/howto.rst

 Full example: :download:`basic_auth.py <examples/basic_auth.py>`

 HTTP Digest authentication is supported by passing an instance of :py:class:`treq.auth.HTTPDigestAuth` class with ``auth`` keyword argument to any of the request functions.
-We support only "auth" QoP as defined at `RFC 2617`_ or simple `RFC 2069`_ without QoP at the moment.
-Treq takes care about HTTP digest credentials caching - after authorization on any URL/method pair, the library will use the first time received HTTP digest credentials on that endpoint for further requests, and will not perform any redundant requests for obtaining the creds.
+We support only "auth" QoP as defined at `RFC 2617`_ or simple `RFC 2069`_ without QoP at the moment. treq takes care about HTTP digest credentials caching - after authorization on any URL/method pair, the library will use the first time received HTTP digest credentials on that endpoint for further requests, and will not perform any redundant requests for obtaining the creds.

 :py:class:`treq.auth.HTTPDigestAuth` class accepts ``username`` and ``password`` as constructor arguments.